okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/features/index.md

 <ApiOperation method="get" url="/api/v1/features" />

-Returns a list of all Features that are available to be self-serviced for an organization.
+Returns a list of all Features that are available to be self-serviced for an Org.

 #### Request Parameters